ccanonizado/super-smash-bros/README.md

 CMSC 137 project made in Python and developed by:
 * Carlos Miguel Canonizado
 * Francheska Marie Pelaez Semilla
-* Shane Serrano
+* Shane Carla Serrano

 ## Play!

-The game is *currently in development* but in order to run, clone or download this repository then go to the **src/game/** directory.
-Once there, you may execute the program:
+To play, clone or download this repository and then go to the **/src/game** directory.
+Once there, you can follow this:

 ```
 # Remember to use python3!